-Mr. Gary W. Rollins: \$6,750 of Company contributions to the employee's account of the Rollins 401(k) plan; \$294,845 of incremental costs to the Company for personal use of the Company's airplane (calculated based on the actual variable costs to the Company for such usage); \$13,793 of tax reimbursement payments to offset taxes payable for airplane usage; \$6,600 of Company contributions to the employee's account of the Rollins deferred compensation plan; car allowance and related vehicle expenses; incremental costs to the Company for use of the Company's executive dining room; and use of Company storage space.
+Mr. Gary W. Rollins: \$8,100 of Company contributions to the employee's account of the Rollins 401(k) Savings plan; \$104,623 of incremental costs to the

+Company for personal use of the Company's airplane (calculated based on the actual variable costs to the Company for such usage); auto allowance and related vehicle expenses; incremental costs to the Company for use of the Company's executive dining room; and use of expenses; and incremental cost to the Company for use of the Company's executive dining room.